IBP & S&OP

 “The flow has improved unbelievably.
 The ergonomics have improved incredibly and the people love it,” says Zielinski.
 Because they were so significant, these changes to the material flow did require a $100,000 capital expense for the installation and setup of new conveyors.
 Promising a 10-month payback, because the cost justification plan detailed how the investment supported previous and planned improvements in the shipping department, WIKA’s CEO approved it the next day.

 WIKA next attacked the flow-rack picking area.
-After analyzing inventory velocity by SKU, this team re-slotted the entire flow-rack area.
+The team re-slotted the entire flow-rack area.
 They moved fast-moving items closer to the pack and ship area.
 They moved the heavier gauges to waist height where they would be easier to handle and reduced the standard tote quantity from 18 to 12 units (the largest order quantity),cutting the total weight from 38 to 26 lbs.

 Results: Less than one year into a three year plan, WIKA had improved productivity by 17% and reduced pick, pack and ship errors by 43%.
 This will ensure that WIKA can meet additional sales volume and change from multi-line orders to single-line orders.